 Another fact that proves Linux to be reliable are the web servers.
 You could observe that most of the Internet giants like Google and Facebook run on Linux.
 Even almost all of the supercomputers run on Linux.

-So, Why isn’t Windows preferred over Linux?
+So, Why isn’t Windows preferred over Linux for mission-critical tasks?
 It is because Linux is far more reliable than Windows OS.
 Period.

 Microsoft certainly tries to anonymize the data collected from every user.
 However, it does not look convincing with Microsoft’s latest Windows 10.
 It has already received an enormous amount of criticism of how it collects data, what it should collect and what it should not.